ceotcr/ceotcr/README.md

 ###

-<p align="left">Fast Learner: I eat new tech stacks for breakfast (no side effects... usually).<br>Creative Problem Solver: Even in a storm, I find a way forward.<br>Adaptable: Whether it’s a new crew or codebase, I fit right in.</p>
+<p align="left">Fast Learner: I eat new tech stacks for breakfast (no side effects... usually).<br>Creative Problem Solver: Even in a storm, I find a way forward.<br>Adaptable: Whether it’s a new team or codebase, I fit right in.</p>

 ###